Trying to keep track of your support quality?

 Alright, so it appears that your existing way of doing support QA could use an upgrade.
 Whether that’s making the switch from spreadsheets or another software that doesn’t quite cut it for you.

-Let’s take a look at the different criteria you should take into consideration while selecting support quality monitoring software for your business.
+Here’s a checklist with different criteria you should consider while selecting support quality monitoring software:

 Help desk (and other) integrations